Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 IN THE FRIDGE: Leftovers of homemade peach cobbler can be stored in the refrigerator if you plan to eat it up quickly in the days following.

-Cooked fruit desserts like peach cobbler will only last in the fridge for about 2-3 days.
+Cooked fruit desserts like peach cobbler will only last in the fridge for about 2 to 3 days.
 Be sure to place foil or a lid over your pan before placing it in the fridge.

-IN THE FREEZER: Leftover cobbler that has been cooked can also be frozen to increase the shelf life.
+IN THE FREEZER: Leftover cobbler that has been cooked can also be frozen to increase its shelf life.
 It will keep in the freezer for approximately 6 to 8 months.

 Reheat the frozen cobbler in the oven using the baking directions provided.